Why Consistent Routines Matter in Daycare

 4. Helps with Transitions

-Transitions—moving from one activity to another—can be challenging for kids.
+Transitions — moving from one activity to another — can be challenging for kids.
 Consistent routines make transitions smoother because children know what to expect.
+The classic flashpoint is moving from free play to a structured activity; a transition cue (song, countdown, lights-dim signal) softens that switch dramatically.

 - Example: Use transition cues like songs, clapping patterns, or countdowns to signal the end of one activity and the start of another.